-If you have concerns about your child then come into school and share them with your child’s class teacher initially.
-You can also speak to the Special Educational Needs and Disabilities Coordinator (SENdCo) Miss Parnell who oversees SEN support across the school.
+If you have concerns about your child, then please contact school and share them with your child’s class teacher initially.
+You can also speak to the Special Educational Needs and Disabilities Coordinators (SENdCo) Miss Parnell, supported by Mrs Goodwin, who oversee SENd support across the school.

 |Teaching and Learning||Keeping Children Safe||Health|

 Click on the images to be taken to each section.

 All pupils receive quality first teaching.
 Appropriate curriculum learning challenges (objectives) are set for all and class teachers utilise a wide range of inclusive teaching and learning styles, equipment and resources in order to pitch work at the right level for the children to make progress.
 This is known as differentiation.
 Every class has a teaching assistant who works with the class teacher to support specific groups and individuals throughout the school day.
 This is usually within the classroom/learning area and this is our universal provision for all children.
 If children need more support, whether long term or for a short period of time, we begin our graduated response which we call HD provision (higher differentiation).

 HD provision is an additional planned intervention for small groups or one-to-one to provide specific targeted help where gaps in learning/understanding or concerns about progress or engagement have been identified.
 They seek to remove barriers to learning, promote independence and increase self-esteem and confidence.

 Examples of HD provision:

 - One-to-one reading (Mrs Ali, Miss Somers and Mrs Mutch)